-Amherst Wind Facility
+Goulais Wind Facility

-CPC owns a 51% interest in SP Amherst Wind Power LP, the owner of the 31.5 MW Amherst Wind Facility located near Amherst, Nova Scotia.
-The remaining 49% ownership interest in SP Amherst Wind Power LP is held by Firelight Infrastructure Partners L.P. and its affiliates, which are not affiliated with the Corporation.
-The facility, which began commercial operations in April 2012, consists of 15 Suzlon S97 2.1 MW wind turbines.
-The electrical output from the facility is contracted to NSPI under a 25-year PPA which expires in 2037.
-As at December 31, 2014, approximately \$41.5 million aggregate principal amount of debt related to the Amherst Wind Facility was outstanding.
-The Amherst Wind Facility's debt bears interest at a rate of 6.2%, is secured by the facility's assets (with a \$1 million guarantee from each of CPC and Firelight Infrastructure Partners L.P.) and the ownership interests in SP Amherst Wind Power LP, is non-recourse to the Corporation's other assets and matures in April 2032.
-Blended monthly payments of principal and interest are paid over the term of the debt.
+CPC indirectly owns a 51% interest in Chi-Wiikwedong LP, the owner of the 25 MW Goulais Wind Facility, which is located near Sault Ste.
+Marie, Ontario.
+The remaining 49% ownership interest in Chi-Wiikwedong LP is held by a subsidiary of the Batchewana First Nation of Ojibways.
+The electrical output from the facility is sold to the IESO under a contract (a "FIT Contract") made under the Province of Ontario's Feed-In Tariff ("FIT") Program with a 20-year term expiring in 2035.
+The Goulais Wind Facility, which began commercial operations on May 21, 2015, consists of 11 Siemens SWT-2.3-113 Direct Drive wind turbines.
+As at December 31, 2015, approximately \$76.4 million in aggregate principal amount of debt relating to the Goulais Wind Facility was outstanding.
+The debt bears interest at a fixed rate of approximately 5.16% per annum, is secured by the facility's assets and the ownership interests in the wind facility, is non-recourse to the Corporation's other assets and is fully amortizing over the term of the loan, which matures in 2034.